mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/uninstall/index.md

 enterprise: false
 ---

-Services can be uninstalled from the CLI.
+Services can be uninstalled from the DC/OS&trade; CLI.
 If a {{ model.packageRepo }} service has any reserved resources that could not be cleaned up by the normal uninstall process, you may also need to run the framework cleaner script.
-The [framework cleaner script](#framework-cleaner) removes the service instance from ZooKeeper, along with any data associated with it.
+The [framework cleaner script](#framework-cleaner) removes the service instance from ZooKeeper&trade;, along with any data associated with it.

 # Uninstalling {{ model.packageRepo }} services